PL/Java functions before 1.5.1 have been able to access a value of XML type as

 For StAX, control of resolution is done with a slightly different class,

-, which can be set on a StAX parser as an ordinary property;
+XMLResolver, which can be set on a StAX parser as an ordinary property;

-this can be done with PL/Java's setFirstMatchingProperty
+this can be done with PL/Java's setFirstMatchingProperty method.

-A StAX parser cannot have a Schema
+A StAX parser cannot have a Schema directly assigned, but can be used

-with a javax.xml.validation.Validator
+with a javax.xml.validation.Validator.

 Complete details can be found in the API documentation.